AtilaKzlts/Atilla-Portfolio/README.md

 | 🏪 [E-Commerce](https://github.com/AtilaKzlts/PortfolioSource/blob/main/E-Commerce/script.ipynb)  |This study aims to analyse market trends and customer behaviour by examining a large e-commerce dataset.|
 | 💡 [Global Missing Migrants](https://github.com/AtilaKzlts/PortfolioSource/blob/main/Migrants/sqlEda.ipynb) | This report explores migration incidents, shedding light on patterns and statistics during a specific period.
 From incident types to the origins of migrants, it offers a concise overview of the complexities surrounding migration |
 | 🤹 [Customer Insights](https://github.com/AtilaKzlts/PortfolioSource/blob/main/Customer-Insign/analysis.ipynb) | In this study, we will get general information about our customers and answer some business intelligence questions
+| 🎯 [Customer Targeting](https://github.com/AtilaKzlts/Insurance_customer_targeting) | In this study, we will get general information about our customers and answer some business intelligence questions

 ***

 # Tableau